RaphaelaPrammer/Ironhack-Front-End-My-Notes-and-Labs/readme.md

 1. getElementById - Method:

-- document.getElementById("id-name")
+- let element = document.getElementById("id-name")

 2. getElementByClassName - Method:

-- document.getElementByClassName("class-name")
+- let element = document.getElementByClassName("class-name")
 - if there are various classes with the same name - possiblity to target each one by their index [0]

 3. getElementByTagName () - Method:

-- document.getElementByTagName("h3")[0]
+- let element = document.getElementByTagName("h3")[0]
 - by [] Notation target specific h3

 4. getElementByQuerySelector() - Method:

 - uses the same approach and specifity as in CSS
+- selects the first id/class/tag.. found
 - document.getElementByQuerySelector("#id-name")
 - document.getElementByQuerySelector(".class-name")
 - document.getElementByQuerySelector("h5") --> targets the first h5 tag!
 -
-- - document.getElementByQuerySelector("#id-name .class-name .class-name2")
+- document.getElementByQuerySelector("#id-name .class-name .class-name2")

-5. querySelectorAll(".className")
+5. querySelectorAll(".class or #id")

+- returns a Node List of all occuring .classes or #id

 6. Selectors for Parent, Children and Siblings